annadalmolin/CRAFT/README.md

 		../input/Homo_sapiens.GRCh38.dna.primary_assembly.fa
 		../input/mature_miRNA.txt

-	The gene annotation (in GTF format) and the genome sequence (in FASTA format) files must be downloaded by the user and placed into the _input/_ directory contained in the project directory.
+	The gene annotation (in GTF format) and the genome sequence (in FASTA format) files must be downloaded by the user from Ensembl database and placed into the _input/_ directory contained in the project directory.
 Annotation and genome files for _Homo sapiens_ (GRCh38) can be downloaded from http://ftp.ensembl.org/pub/release-104/gtf/homo_sapiens/ and http://ftp.ensembl.org/pub/release-104/fasta/homo_sapiens/dna/, respectively.
 The miRNA sequences file was downloaded from miRBase and is already included in CRAFT _input/_ directory.

 - _params.txt_: file with the parameters to be setted in CRAFT.
 The file format is a text file with a/more parameter/s written in each row, __in the following order__: